-In order to ensure Mentis Assist provides best practice to clients and carers, our Quality Management System is maintained in accordance with the requirements of:
+In order to ensure Mentis Assist provides best practice to clients and carers, our Quality Management System is maintained in accordance with the requirements and compliance of:

 - The National Standards for Mental Health Services 2010

 - Department of Health Framework for Recovery Oriented Practice 2011

 Clients, carers and staff at Mentis Assist are encouraged to provide input into our Quality Management System through meetings, program reviews, surveys, client, peer and carer meetings as well as individual feedback and suggestion forms which are available on our website.

 The Board of Governance gives full support to the Quality Management System to ensure compliance with associated procedures and is committed to continually:

 - Improving the quality and efficiency of services